 As a preface, while there are exceptions to the rule, most recipes have a limit on how many eggs you can replace without seeing a deterioration in the integrity of the recipe.
 The general rule of thumb is to use egg substitutes in recipes calling for 2 eggs or less.
-All recipes ratios are equal to one egg.
+To make it easy, all recipe ratios listed below are equal to one egg.

 In this article, I’ll break down our favorite egg substitutes for baking, how many eggs each substitute can replace, and explain exactly how to make them yourself.
-Let’s go!
+Let’s get into it!

 Chia Eggs as Egg Substitutes for Baking